5 Best Ways to Receive Money from Abroad

 4. International Money Order

-International money orders are another option for receiving money from abroad.
+International money orders are paper-based option for receiving money from abroad.
 They are a secure way to receive funds from overseas via cheque and can be cashed or deposited into your bank account.

-The sender can get an international money draft in the currency of their choosing from a financial institution or post office.
-The amount of the cheque can be covered by the funds in the sender’s account.
+The sender can obtain an international money draft in their chosen currency from a financial institution or post office.
+The value of the cheque is covered by funds in the sender’s account.

 5. Cash Pick-up